Categorical Pediatric Curriculum

 The curriculum offers a balanced program of experiences at each level of training with increasing levels of responsibility.

-A well-rounded and comprehensive pediatric education, along with high-quality health care for area children, are the goals of the Pediatric Residency Program.
+A well-rounded and comprehensive pediatric education, along with high-quality health care for children of the midsouth, are the goals of the Pediatric Residency Program.
 To ensure that the best educational program is provided for all residents, the program's curriculum, requirements and activities are continually reevaluated by the Committee on Resident Education (CORE).
-This committee is composed of 12 full-time faculty members, two pediatricians in private practice in the community, a representative from the fellowship programs, the current and upcoming Chief Residents and elected resident representatives from each pediatric and medpeds class.
+This committee is composed of 12 full-time faculty members, two pediatricians in private practice in the community, a representative from the each of the fellowship programs, the current and upcoming Chief Residents and elected resident representatives from each pediatric and medicine-pediatrics class.

 The Department of Pediatrics welcomes new house officers with a two day orientation and two day PALS training in June each year.
 This orientation precedes the annual start date of July 1.
 In addition to allowing the residents to meet each other before starting their clinical responsibilities, the orientation includes the two-day Pediatric Advanced Life Support Course and acquaints residents with the hospitals and services, giving them the administrative details necessary to assume responsibility for patient care.